azavea/pfb-network-connectivity/README.md

 docker-compose run verifier boulder.csv my_output_to_verify.csv
 ```

-If there are any differences in the outputs, they will be output to the console in JSON format.
+If there are any differences in the outputs, a summary of the differences will be output to console.